Vessel Registration FAQs

 All sailboats with mechanical propulsion must be registered regardless of length.
 Sailboats less than 12 feet in length without mechanical prolusion do not require registration.
 Sailboats 12 feet or longer must be registered whether or not they have mechanical propulsion.
 Boats operated exclusively on private ponds or lakes do not have to be registered.

 Vessel registrations extend for a period of three calendar years and expire the last day of the vessel owner's month of birth in the last year of registration.

 Customers will receive their decals and registration card within two weeks of completing payment and after all required documents are received.

 A duplicate registration card with duplicate decals can be requested by MAIL, TELEPHONE at 1-800-366-2661, or ONLINE following the procedures for boat registration.
 Duplicate Registration cards and decals are purchased / printed together.
 The registration cannot be expired.
 The cost is $1.00 plus an $8.00 service charge if done online, $10.00 service charge by phone, or $10 service change by mail using the boat registration application.
 If you choose to do this online, go through the screens as if you are registering your boat, and you will get to a choice to purchase a duplicate registration.

 If you receive a notification stating additional documents are needed to process your boat registration, the documents may be uploaded using your online account, or sent by fax or email.
-If the request is for an original out-of-state boat title, the original out-of-state boat title document (not a copy) should be sent to the address on the letter.
-You may want to make a copy of the original title for your records.
+Make sure to send only copies and keep the original for your records.

 The email address for documents is: